top of page

 The New Furniture Laws Every Designer Should Know

-Beyond Aesthetics: New Laws That May Impact on you
+Beyond Aesthetics: New Laws That May Impact You

 An Article Written for TDC by Sharon Givoni